MicrosoftEdge/MSEdgeExplainers/Handwriting/HandwritingIntentCSSValue.md

 All CSS properties have computed values for all elements.
 The enablement of handwriting in a given `element` can be determined by running the following steps:

-1. If the computed value for `touch-action` on `element` does not contain the `handwriting` or `manipulation` keyword, **disable handwriting**.
-2. If the computed value for `touch-action` on `element` does contain the `handwriting` or `manipulation` keyword, **enable handwriting**.
+1. If the computed value for `touch-action` on `element` and all of its ancestors include either keyword `auto`, `handwriting`, or `manipulation`, **enable handwriting**.
-3. If the computed value for `touch-action` on `element` is `auto`, search `element`'s parent chain for an ancestor with a non-`auto` computed value for `touch-action`.
-Apply steps 1 and 2 to the computed value for `touch-action` on the lowest such ancestor.
-4. If the computed value for `touch-action` on `element` and all of its ancestors is `auto`, **enable handwriting**.
+2. If the computed value for `touch-action` on `element` or any of its ancestors does not include either keyword `auto`, `handwriting`, or `manipulation`, **disable handwriting**.

 ### Caveats

 A few pain points have been brought up that are worth discussion:
-* Web pages who currently have the `touch-action` property set for different Elements will lose the handwriting capabilities on this element even if they don't want to disable it.
-When the new keyword ships, the absence of the value will be interpreted as the author of the webpage intently disabling handwriting.
+* Web pages that currently have the `touch-action` property set for different elements will lose the handwriting capabilities on this element even if they don't want to disable it.
+When the new keyword ships, the absence of the value will be interpreted as the author of the webpage intentionally disabling handwriting.
-* Authors who specify `touch-action: manipulation` will be enabling `handwriting`, even when they might not want the behavior enabled in their webpage.
+* Authors that specify `touch-action: manipulation` will be enabling `handwriting`, even when they might not want the behavior enabled in their webpage.
 These authors would then need to update their webpages to explicitly mention which behaviors they want, i.e. : `touch-action: pan-x pan-y pinch-zoom`.

 ## Privacy and Security Considerations